Guidelines for Employment Status

 Profit or Loss: The individual is in a position to realize a profit or loss through his independently established business activity.

-Advertising: The individual advertises his services in telephone directories, newspapers, magazines, or by other methods clearly demonstrating that he holds himself out to the public to perform the services.
+Advertising: The individual advertises their services in telephone directories, newspapers, magazines, or by other methods clearly demonstrating that they hold themself out to the public to perform the services.

 License: The individual has obtained any required and customary business, trade, or professional licenses.